ryanmcalpin/statsketball/README.md

 ## Checklist

 ### Monday
-- [ ] Form for creating a team -jb
+- [x] Form for creating a team -jb
 - [ ] Service for, to start, addTeam
-- [ ] constructor for team model -rm
+- [x] constructor for team model -rm
-- [ ] Main page set up (welcome/about page, navbar with routes) -mf
+- [ ] Main page set up (welcome/about page, navbar with breadcrumbs) -mf

 - [ ] Update and edit functions have to be mindful of several "tables"
 - [ ] As soon as a player plays >0 minutes in a game, add that player id to game object and add game id to the player object.